yewin-mm/mysql-docker-container/README.md

 If you install MySQL db with installer, your db will run in background the while time, <br> and it will impact your machine RAM as running background even if you don't want to use it. <br>
 So, Containerize MySQL db is the better approach than manual installation. <br>
 You can do containerize other db like PostgreSQL, etc as you want.
-All you need is your want db image is existed in docker hub.
+All you need is your want db image is existed in docker hub. <br>
 You can do step by step as I showed in [Instruction](#instruction) section.

 <a name="built-with"></a>